 The word 'receptive' is willing to listen to and accept new ideas and suggestions (Brown, 2020) or in other words receptiveness has the same meaning with acceptance but not adoption.
-In the pursuit of determining the receptiveness of individuals towards e-learning system, a variety of models and theories of values exist (Hamzah et al., 2016).
+In the pursuit of determining the receptiveness of individuals towards elearning system, a variety of models and theories of values exist (Hamzah et al., 2016).
 Thus in this study the focus is to use Theory of Planned Behaviour (Ajzen, 1991) in determining the receptiveness of blended learning.
-Due to the heterogeneity of blended learning among Malaysian academicians.
+Due to the heterogeneity of blended learning definitions, this research is focused only on the receptiveness of blended learning among Malaysian academicians.
 Mohd Azli Yeop, (2013) noted that diversity methods and use of technology in implementing blended learning activities has lead to the receptiveness of blended learning and this is proven with active participation of students and lecturers in conducting blended learning in class.